On the Borel-Cantelli Lemmas, the Erd\H{o}s-R\'enyi Theorem, and the Kochen-Stone Theorem: Optimality of the Estimates

 This is a decreasing function of $n$, so the worst case for our estimate is when $n = 1$, but in that case we have:

 showing that the bounds in (\ref{2nd-bc-proof-eq1}) and (\ref{2nd-bc-proof-eq2}) are tight.

-Unlike the quantitative proofs of the First and Second Borel-Cantelli lemmas, where we have argued above that the numerical bounds obtained have optimal rate of growth, in the case of the quantitative Erd\H{o}s-R\'{e}nyi theorem (Theorem \ref{erdos-renyi-thm}), it is plausible that the bounds we have achieved are optimal for the given formulation of assumption (\ref{erdos-assumption2}) (see Remark \ref{erdos-renyi-remark}), but we have been unable to prove that.
+Unlike the quantitative proofs of the First and Second Borel-Cantelli lemmas, where we have argued above that the numerical bounds obtained have optimal rate of growth, in the case of the quantitative Erd\H{o}s-R\'{e}nyi theorem (Theorem \ref{erdos-renyi-thm}), it is plausible that the bounds we have achieved are optimal for the given formulation of assumption (\ref{erdos-assumption2}) (see remark after Theorem \ref{erdos-renyi-thm}), but we have been unable to prove that.

 In the case of the quantitative Kochen-Stone theorem (Theorem \ref{quant-kochen-stone-thm}), we have had to reformulate the original theorem using Tao's notion of metastability.
 This means that the numerical bound given also depends on a new functional input $g \colon \NN \to \NN$.
-From a Complexity Theory point of view, this makes an asymptotic analysis of the growth rate of the bound much more difficult.
-It is again unclear whether the bound we have obtained has optimal dependency on any of the parameters $\omega, g, m$ and $l$.
+This makes an asymptotic analysis of the growth rate of the bound much more difficult.
+It is again unclear whether the bound we have obtained has optimal dependency on any of the parameters $\omega, g, m$ and $\ell$.
 We leave this for future work.
-It is worth emphasising, however, that all our numerical bounds are uniform on (i.e. independent of) the actual sequence of events $(A_i)_{i=1}^\infty$.
+It is worth emphasising, however, that all our numerical bounds are uniform in (i.e. independent of) the actual sequence of events $(A_i)_{i=1}^\infty$.